ifrunistuttgart/imf/README.md

 - 'axis': Axis limits for x, y and z axis passed as a vector.
 - 'view': View angles for azimuth and elevation as a vector.
 - 'scale': A scalar scale value to adjust arrow lengths (not fully tested).
-- 'revz': A switch to reverse the z axis.
+- 'revz': A switch to reverse the z and y axis.

 ```matlab
 % EXAMPLE USAGE: